Illicit Telegram Groups: A New Dark Web Frontier?

 Infected Devices and Illicit Telegram Channels

-Though Genesis and Russian Markets are established autoshops where threat actors can buy and sell infected devices, they can also be found on Telegram channels.
+Though threat actors can buy and sell infected devices on established autoshops, they can also be found on Telegram channels.

 Threat actors distribute stealer logs in various ways depending on the channel.
 They distribute stealer logs themselves for free, while monetizing access to the channel through subscriptions.
 This way, they can have access to fresh stealer logs without waiting for autoshop sales.
 For example, we found a channel with a $100 per month subscription that promises a minimum of 1,000 new logs per day.